puppetlabs/puppetserver/documentation/config_file_auth_migration.markdown

 Most of the deprecated authorization rules and settings are available in the new format.

-> ### Unavailable rules, settings, or values
+### Unavailable rules, settings, or values

->
-> The following rules, settings, and values have no direct equivalent in the new HOCON format.
+The following rules, settings, and values have no direct equivalent in the new HOCON format.
 If you require them, you must reimplement them differently in the new format.

->
-> * **on value of `auth`:** The deprecated `auth` parameter's on value results in a match only when a request provides a client certificate.
+* **on value of `auth`:** The deprecated `auth` parameter's on value results in a match only when a request provides a client certificate.
 There is no equivalent behavior in the HOCON format.
-> * **`allow_ip` or `deny_ip` parameters**
+* **`allow_ip` or `deny_ip` parameters**
-> * **`method` parameter's search indirector:** While there is no direct equivalent to the deprecated search indirector, you can create an equivalent HOCON rule.
+* **`method` parameter's search indirector:** While there is no direct equivalent to the deprecated search indirector, you can create an equivalent HOCON rule.
 See [below](#search-indirector-for-method) for an example.

-> **Note:** Puppet Server considers the state of a request's authentication differently depending on whether the authorization rules use the deprecated Ruby or supported HOCON formats.
-A deprecated Ruby authorization rule evaluates the `auth` parameter as part of rule-matching process.
+> **Note:** Puppet Server considers the state of a request's authentication differently depending on whether the authorization rules use the older Puppet `auth.conf` or newer HOCON formats.
+An authorization rule that uses the deprecated format evaluates the `auth` parameter as part of rule-matching process.
 A HOCON authorization rule first determines whether the request matches other parameters of the rule, and then considers the request's authentication state (using the rule's `allow`, `deny`, or `allow-authenticated` values) after a successful match only.

 ### Basic HOCON structure